-All content included on this site, such as text, graphics, logos, button icons, images, photographs, audio clips, digital downloads, data compilations, and software, is the property of RAINN or its content suppliers, and is protected by United States and international copyright laws.
+All content included on this site, such as text, graphics, logos, button icons, images, photographs, audio clips, digital downloads, data compilations, and software, is the property of DoD and RAINN or its content suppliers, and is protected by United States and international copyright laws.

 Users of this site may not copy, print, or distribute any of its contents, with the exception of resource articles provided on the website or in the Resource Library.
 Such resource articles may be used only for informational, non-commercial purposes.